 When you select the action Allow access with restrictions, you must select at least one of the security restrictions.
 These security restrictions are predefined in the system.
 Admins cannot modify or add other combinations.
 The following security restrictions can be enabled for the application.

-- Restrict clipboard access: Disables cut/copy/paste operations between the app and system clipboard.
+- Restrict clipboard access: Disables cut/copy/paste operations between the app and the system clipboard.

-- Restrict printing: Disables ability to print from within the Citrix Enterprise Browser.
+- Restrict printing: Disables the ability to print from within the Citrix Enterprise Browser.

 - Restrict downloads: Disables the user’s ability to download from within the app.

 - Restrict uploads: Disables the user’s ability to upload within the app.

 - Display watermark: Displays a watermark on the user’s screen displaying the user name and IP address of the user’s machine.

 - Restrict key logging: Protects against key loggers.
 When a user tries to log on to the app using the user name and password, all the keys are encrypted on the key loggers.
 Also, all activities that the user performs on the app are protected against key logging.
 For example, if app protection policies are enabled for Office 365 and the user edit an Office 365 word document, all key strokes are encrypted on key loggers.

 Restrict screen capture: Disables the ability to capture the screens using any of the screen capture programs or apps.
 If a user tries to capture the screen, a blank screen is captured.